mebtte/react-lrc/README.md

 #### `recoverAutoScrollInterval`

-The interval of recovering auto scroll after user scroll. it is `millisecond`, default `5000`.
+The interval of recovering auto scroll after user scroll.
+It is `millisecond`, default `5000`.

 ### Component `Lrc`

 #### `lrc`: string

-The lrc string.
+The lrc.

 ### Component `MultipleLrc`